-Confirmation empowers us to live by and to know the strength of THE SPIRIT OF GOD within and opens us to know that God is really ALIVE in us.
+Confirmation empowers us to live by and know the strength of THE SPIRIT OF GOD within and opens us to know that God is really ALIVE in us.

-It is a continuation of a journey begun in Baptism which will find fulfillment in the Eucharist.
+It is a continuation of a journey begun in Baptism which will find fulfilment in the Eucharist.
 Confirmation is the essential sacramental link between Baptism and Eucharist.

-- growth in the spiritual journey;
+growth in the spiritual journey;

-- a deepening of involvement in the life of the Christian community;
+a deepening of involvement in the life of the Christian community;

-- and guidance and empowerment for the mission of the Church.
+and guidance and empowerment for the mission of the Church.

 The emphasis in the family-centred preparation for the sacrament is not so much on knowledge, though some knowledge is involved.
 It is rather on the experience of receiving the sacrament within the context of the family.
-This experience will be enhanced if parents and those assisting in the preparation model the gifts of the Holy Spirit to those who receive it.
+This experience will be enhanced if parents and those assisting in the preparation, model the gifts of the Holy Spirit to those who receive it.